Sean-Bradley/Three.js-TypeScript-Boilerplate/README.md

 ## ThreeJS and TypeScript Course Introduction Video

-This boilerplate was created as a sub project of my [ThreeJS and TypeScript Course](https://www.udemy.com/course/threejs-tutorials/?referralCode=4C7E1DE91C3E42F69D0F)
+This boilerplate was created as a sub project of my [ThreeJS and TypeScript Course](https://www.udemy.com/course/threejs-tutorials/?referralCode=4C7E1DE91C3E42F69D0F) and is only just the beginning of what you will create.

 [![ThreeJS and TypeScript Course](threejs-course-image.png)](https://youtu.be/BcF3yuVqfwo)